AlexandreBernardini/DevMobileAvancais/api/ADMIN_PROMOTION_FEATURE.md

 # Admin Promotion Feature

 ## Overview
-New routes have been added to allow administrators to promote regular users to admin status and demote admins back to regular users.
-This provides a secure way to manage user roles within the system.
+New routes have been added to allow **any authenticated user** to promote regular users to admin status and demote admins back to regular users.
+This provides a flexible way to manage user roles within the system.

 ## Changes Made